I’ve been pretty much living in org-mode

 Going mobile with org-mode

-I use a variety of applications to help.
 I use Syncthing to syncrhonize files across devices.
 I only synchronize a subset of my org files to mobile devices.
 I don’t really need the ability to access my whole exocortex on the go.

 Other applications that I use on mobile that deserve mention: